El Arrayán Wind Farm, Chile

 El Arrayán wind farm make up

-Located in the farmlands of El Arrayán and El Sauce, the wind power plant will utilise the coastal wind resource of the region.
+Located in the farmlands of El Arrayán and El Sauce, the wind power plant utilises the coastal wind resource of the region.

 The West of Duddon Sands (WoDS) wind farm is a 389MW offshore wind power project located in the East Irish Sea.

-The farm will be installed with 50 2.3MW turbines mounted on 80m-high towers.
-There will also be a control and maintenance building for the plant.
+The farm is installed with 50 2.3MW turbines mounted on 80m-high towers.
+There is also a control and maintenance building for the plant.

-The three-bladed wind turbines will have a rotor diameter of 101m and blade length of 49m.
+The three-bladed wind turbines have a rotor diameter of 101m and blade length of 49m.
 The swept area of each turbine is 8,011.8m².
-The rotor speed will vary from 6rpm to 16rpm.
-The power output of the rotor will be guided by pitch regulation.
+The rotor speed varies from 6rpm to 16rpm.
+The power output of the rotor is guided by pitch regulation.

 Each turbine is equipped with hydraulic disc brake, a 2,300kW asynchronous generator, and a three-stage planetary / helical gear box.

-The turbines for the wind farm will be manufactured at Siemens' facility in the US.
-Siemens will install and commission the wind turbines, as well as provide service and maintenance for five years.
+The turbines for the wind farm were manufactured at Siemens' facility in the US.
+Siemens installed and commissioned the wind turbines, and provides service and maintenance for five years.

 Grid connection and distribution

-Power from the aero generators of the turbines will pass through in-tower wires and will be connected with the 35kV/0.690kV power transformer located on ground near tower foundation.
-It will then be transmitted through a 35kV line before it is stepped up at the 220kV/ 35kV El Arrayán substation.
+Power from the aero generators of the turbines passes through in-tower wires and is connected with the 35kV/0.690kV power transformer located on ground near tower foundation.
+It is then transmitted through a 35kV line before it is stepped up at the 220kV/ 35kV El Arrayán substation.

-A 220kV transmission line from the plant's substation and a new lift substation for connection to the electricity grid will also be built as part of the El Arrayán wind power project.
+A 220kV transmission line from the plant's substation and a new lift substation for connection to the electricity grid are also be built as part of the El Arrayán wind power project.

-The power output of the El Arrayán wind farm will be fed into the national power grid Sistema Interconectado Central (SIC).
+The power output of the El Arrayán wind farm is fed into the national power grid Sistema Interconectado Central (SIC).

 In November 2011, the JV signed a 20-year power purchase agreement with Minera Los Pelambres, a subsidiary of Antofagasta Minerals, for the sale of power generated by the wind farm.